patternhelloworld/docker-blue-green-runner/README.md

    - In contrast, Traefik requires the creation and gradual adjustment of various configuration files, which requires your App's docker binary running.

-2. **Isomorphic local-and-remote runner**
+2. **Isomorphic standalone-and-remote runner**
-  - The same `run.sh` and `.env` drive deployments locally and on remote servers over SSH.
+  - The same `run.sh` and `.env` drive deployments on standalone hosts and on remote servers over SSH.
   - Remote servers receive the image binary and execute the same pipeline with `GIT_IMAGE_LOAD_FROM=file` (see [Production > GIT_IMAGE_LOAD_FROM=file](#1-git_image_load_fromfile-strategy-without-docker-registry)).
   - Behavior stays consistent across environments; only the image source differs (build/registry/file).
-  - Example: Run the same pipeline across local and remote (SSH) environments using a single `run.sh` and `.env`.
+  - Example: Run the same pipeline across standalone and remote (SSH) environments using a single `run.sh` and `.env`.
 Includes a file-based image delivery and remote execution flow via `GIT_IMAGE_LOAD_FROM=file`.

 3. **No unpredictable errors in reverse proxy and deployment : Implement safety measures to handle errors caused by your app or Nginx**
   - If any error occurs in the app or router, ``deployment is halted`` to prevent any impact on the existing deployment